 Afterward, I put aside all dissatisfaction with my husband and was willing to obey God’s orchestrations and arrangements.
 I did not pay attention to my husband’s shortcomings.
 Because I knew I was not perfect, how can I ask him senselessly to be a perfect man?
 The couples should respect and love each other, and live with our feet firmly on the ground.
 There doesn’t need to say so many pompous sweet words and honeyed phrases, or solemn pledge of love, just as people said an ordinary life is true happiness.
 When I changed my viewpoint in my heart, I gradually saw my husband’s advantages.
 Although he did not speak sweet words and honeyed phrases, he was honest; although he did not earn much money, he was reluctant to use for himself, yet gave me good food and clothes; although he loved drinking, he would not beat me while being drunk; even I cursed him, he just smiled but did not beat me.
 Compared with those men who say good words before their wives but do nothing, I was luckier.
 Some men beat their wives when they were drunk.
 My husband was much better than them, at least he treated me with true heart.
 Now I know that actually what God plans for me is the greatest.
 It’s just that I do not know God’s predestination and sovereignty before so that much happiness slipped away between my fingers unobtrusively.
 When I put aside vague dream, obey God’s sovereignty and live by relying on God, my heart is released and I gain a happy life.

 God’s word changed my mistaken view, and then all things are changed.
 My husband said to me, “I saw God’s deeds on you.
 The God you believe in really can change people.”
 Hearing this, I praised God gladly within.
 Only God can change me and God’s authority and power are worth experiencing and trusting.
-Thank God’s!
+Thank God’s salvation!
 God saves our broken home and makes us live in a happy life.
 Finally, I understand that only by pursuing to obey God can we possess the happiest life.

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.